 Of himself, Tekashi said, “I can't help nobody.
 That’s not me.
 Because the world is a game.”

 As he dropped out of school and sought to figure how he would play that game, Hernandez worked behind the counter at the Stay Fresh deli on Broadway in Bushwick.
-He was fired from the deli was he was arrested for selling small amounts of drugs.
+He was fired from the deli when he was arrested for selling small amounts of drugs.

 In the meantime, he craved all the attention that had been stolen from him by his father’s murder.
-He also wanted as much as any teen does to be cool, but he could not afford name brand clothes and shoes such as had long marked status in the street.
+He also wanted as much as any teen does to be cool, but he could not afford name-brand clothes and shoes such as had long marked status in the street.
 He set out to create his own style.

 Little Danny the deli clerk became Tekashi 6ix9ine the rapper.
-Other kids might have been sporting design labels, but he had the letters H-I-V stenciled on the back of a t-shirt.
+Other kids might have been sporting designer labels, but he had the letters H-I-V stenciled on the back of a t-shirt.
 He began getting 69 tattoos, including a large one on his forehead in case anybody might think he contemplated going normal.
 His girlfriend took him to a beauty salon, where he got his hair dyed in wild colors.